capnproto/capnproto-rust/README.md

 an up-to-date version of Rust from the master branch.

 To build capnproto-rust, just type `make` in this directory.
-This should produce the library `libcapnprust`, the compiler plugin `capnpc-rust`, and the sample program `addressbook`.
+This should produce the library `libcapnp`, the compiler plugin `capnpc-rust`, and the sample program `addressbook`.
 You can run the sample program like this: